VISIT THIS SITE FOR THIS SPECIAL OFFER?

 Then I agreed to take their survey (I had also allowed them to track my online experience) and completed both, online and on the phone.
 In the online version, it asked whether I had trouble getting the discount code at checkout.
 That’s was when the light went on and set me to thinking that this could be a CX test.
 Discount codes tend to get circulated and abused online, so pinpointing them to specific customers might be the ultimate goal.
 Confirming on the phone might be a way to weed out online code abuse until it can online.
 Phone reps smoothed out the issue in stride.

 I think when it comes to UX/CX in the future if the retailer sends out a flyer with a Discount code, customer number, and address, an online match of all three could confirm the discount to the pinpointed customer.
 Otherwise, the experience at Charles Tyrwhitt was good (enough for me to bother writing about it); customer service reps are sharp and helpful, I ordered four quality shirts, received the additional discount, all with a pleasant English accent.
-Expecting delivery via well-done follow-up email of my order details.
+Expecting delivery via well-done follow-up email with my order details.

 Waiting to see how their online order followup goes as my order is shipped.
-Then of course the email drip campaign.
+Then, of course, the email drip campaign.
 Ahhh, the simple pleasures of modern customer experiences.